 The star of the show, Will Arnett, an exceptionally gifted comic and voice actor, will definitely be returning in the titular role, along with other series regulars reprising their previous roles, including Alison Brie as Diane Nguyen, Amy Sedaris as Princess Carolyn, Paul F. Tompkins as Mr. Peanutbutter and Aaron Paul as Todd Chavez.
-Stephanie Beatriz as Gina Castador and Hong Chau as Pickles will most likely be returning too, given how instrumental they were to the arcs in season 5, most of which will be continued well into season 6.
+Stephanie Beatriz as Gina Castador and Hong Chau as Pickles will most likely be returning too, given how instrumental they were to the arcs in season 5 and part 1 of season 6.

 BoJack Horseman Trailer: